The History and Purpose of the National Guard

 - 1962 Integration of University of Mississippi

 - 1963 Integration of Alabama schools

 - 1967 Detroit riots

 - 1968 Chicago riots following the assassination of Martin Luther King Jr.

 - 1970 New York City postal strike

 - 1989 Looting after Hurricane Hugo

 - 1992 Riots after Rodney King verdict

+The Guard isn’t only deployed to deal with civil unrest.
 On any given day, 2,000 to 4,000 National Guard men and women are on duty for a variety of reasons.
-The largest activation of the guard came in 2005 after Hurricane Katrina, and later Hurricane Rita, devasted the southeast coast – hitting hardest in New Orleans, Louisiana, and Mississippi.
-Over 50,000 Army and Air Guard members responded – with 80,000 serving actively on duty in other regions of the world – mostly fighting in the Iraq War.
+The largest activation of the guard came in 2005 after Hurricane Katrina, and later Hurricane Rita, devastated the southeast coast – hitting hardest in New Orleans, Louisiana, and Mississippi.
+Over 50,000 Army and Air Guard members responded – while 80,000 were serving actively on duty in other regions of the world, mostly fighting in the Iraq War.